Park phone lines intermittently out of service

 Fossils and Much, Much More

-During the 1890s, scientists rediscovered what the Lakota Sioux already knew—bones preserved in one of the most complete Miocene mammal sites in the world.
+During the 1890s, scientists rediscovered what the Lakota Sioux already knew—bones preserved in one of the world's most significant Miocene Epoch mammal sites.

-Yet, this place called "Agate" is a landscape that reflects many players – from early animals roaming the valleys and hills, to tribal nations calling the High Plains home, to explorers passing through or settling in the American West.
+Yet, this place called "Agate" is a landscape that reflects many influences—from early animals roaming the valleys and hills, to tribal nations calling the High Plains home, to explorers passing through or settling in the American West.

 Did You Know?